LucasWojcikk/CropECW/README.md

 ### 4. Run the Code

-Navigate to the project directory and run the script:
+In OSGeo4W Shell, navigate to the project directory and run the script:

   Example: